VamKon/AzureNotes/DevOps.md

 ## Monitoring
 * IT Service Management Connector - allows you to connect Azure and a supported IT Service Management (ITSM) product such as ServiceNow.
 Ex: when there is an issue a ticket is generated.
 * `Smart Groups` allow you to group similar notifications for less clutter.
+* Do not use Azure Monitor for monitoring VMs as VMs will generate a lot of events.

 ## Others
 ### Azure Automation